CTF

 We aim to help students develop visual literacy through examining and discussing specific objects and their stories, and looking closely at body language to identify important ideas conveyed by the works of art.

-On May 17 and 28, 2023 the team of the Center for the Art of East Asia have visited the Robert Healy Elementary school in Chicago and conducted a lesson using virtual resources, including images and videos from the CAEA Digital Collections, and other media.
+The team of the Center for the Art of East Asia is planning to visit an elementary school and conduct a lesson using virtual resources, including images and videos from the CAEA Digital Collections, and other media.

 Coffered Ceiling from Wanfo Pavilion (Wanfoge,